AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/05_mutable_statics.rst

   /// # Safety
   ///
-  /// Access to `COUNTER` must not overlap or be reentrant. unsafe fn add_to_count(inc: u32) {
+  /// Access to `COUNTER` must not overlap or be reentrant unsafe fn add_to_count(inc: u32) {
-      // SAFETY: Required by this function's contract. unsafe { COUNTER += inc; }
+      // SAFETY: Required by this function's contract unsafe { COUNTER += inc; }
   }

   fn main() {
-      // SAFETY: Access is exclusive and non-reentrant. unsafe {
+      // SAFETY: Access is exclusive and non-reentrant unsafe {
           add_to_count(3);
           println!("COUNTER: {}", COUNTER);